Stand Up to Your IBS Fears

 - Chronic and frequent constipation, usually accompanied by pain

 - Chronic and frequent diarrhea, usually accompanied by pain

 - Nausea and vomiting

-Making an appointment with a doctor is important if you experience IBS symptoms.
+Making a gastroenterology appointment is important if you experience IBS symptoms.
 "We need to give patients an insight on what is happening and provide solutions to their problems," says Dr. Kutscher.
 "Sometimes it is therapeutic for them to know that this is a common condition, and there are ways to treat it."

 Most of the time IBS can be diagnosed through symptoms, but tests and exams are needed to help rule out possible causes such inflammatory bowel disease, which includes Crohn's disease or colitis.
 Some of the tests and exams include: